George Sholto Douglas, 17th Earl of Morton1

 George Sholto Douglas, 17th Earl of Morton was born on 23 December 1789.2 He was the son of Hon.
 John Douglas and Lady Frances Lascelles.2,1 He married Frances Theodora Rose, daughter of Rt.
 Hon.
 Sir George Henry Rose, on 3 July 1817.2 He died on 31 March 1858 at age 68.2

-He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.2 He succeeded to the title of 17th Earl of Morton [S., 1458] on 17 July 1827.2 He was invested as a Representative Peer [Scotland] between 1828 and 1858.2
+He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.2 He succeeded as the 17th Earl of Morton [S., 1458] on 17 July 1827.2 He was appointed Representative Peer [Scotland] between 1828 and 1858.2

 Children of George Sholto Douglas, 17th Earl of Morton and Frances Theodora Rose